Education in Uttar Pradesh: Higher education

-Education and social welfare
+Notable universities and institutes

 Banaras Hindu University (BHU) is a Central University in Varanasi.
 It evolved from the Central Hindu College of Varanasi, envisioned as a Hindu university in April 1911 by Annie Wood Besant and Pandit Madan Mohan Malaviya.
 BHU began on 1 October 1917, with the Central Hindu College as its first constituent college.
 Most of the money for the university came from Hindu princes, and its present 1350 acre campus was built on land donated by the Kashi Naresh.
 Regarded as one of the largest residential universities in Asia, it has more than 128 independent teaching departments; several of its colleges—including science, linguistics, law, engineering (IIT (BHU) Varanasi) and medicine (IMS-BHU)—are ranked amongst the best in India.
 The university's total enrolment stands at just over 15,000 (including international students).
 It is the only university in India hosting one of the IITs on its premises (IIT BHU).

 The Indian Institute of Technology Kanpur (established in 1959 in the industrial city of Kanpur, and now known as IIT-Kanpur or IITK) is an Indian Institutes of Technology; it is primarily focused on undergraduate education in engineering and related science and technology, and research in these fields.
 It is among the few institutions which enjoys the status of an Institute of National Importance.
 IITK was the first college in India to offer education in computer science.

 The Indian Institute of Technology (BHU) Varanasi traces its origins to three engineering and technological institutions established by Pandit Madan Mohan Malaviya in 1919–1923 in BHU.
 In 1971 these three colleges, viz.
 BENCO, MINMET and TECHNO, were merged to form the Institute of Technology (IT-BHU) and admissions were instituted jointly with the IIT's through the Joint Entrance Examination.
 In 2012, IT-BHU was officially rechristened as IIT (BHU) Varanasi.
 The institute has 13 departments and three inter disciplinary schools.
 It enjoys the status of an Institute of National Importance.

 The Indian Institute of Management Lucknow was established in 1984 by the government of India.
 It was the fourth Indian Institute of Management to be established in India, after IIM Calcutta, IIM Ahmedabad and IIM Bangalore.
 IIM Lucknow's 185 acre main campus is in Prabandh Nagar, about 21 kilometres (13 mi) from Lucknow railway station and 31 kilometres (19 mi) from Lucknow Airport.
 A second campus, focusing on executive programs, was established in Noida.
 According to the institute's website, IIM Lucknow is the first IIM in the country to establish a second campus.